lukasyelle/alpaca-sdk/docs/orders.md

 The ListOrders class exposes several methods which allow for setting the same flags that are present within the [Alpaca API](https://alpaca.markets/docs/api-documentation/api-v2/orders/) in a fluent manner.
-These methods are all available in the provided Facade for l=Laravel use cases as well as the class for default composer project usage.
+These methods are all available in the provided Facade for Laravel use cases as well as the class for default composer project usage.
 The following examples will assume usage from within a Laravel application.

 * ```php